Jason Heyward Preview, Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.

-- The Padres have the fifth-ranked team ERA across all league pitching staffs (3.90).
+- The Padres have a 3.93 team ERA that ranks fifth across all MLB pitching staffs.

-- Padres pitchers combine to surrender 157 home runs (1.1 per game), the sixth-fewest in baseball.
+- Padres pitchers combine to give up the seventh-fewest home runs in baseball (159 total, 1.1 per game).

-- Avila (1-2 with a 2.19 ERA and 38 strikeouts in 37 2/3 innings pitched) gets the start for the Padres, his fifth of the season.

-- His last appearance came on Wednesday against the Philadelphia Phillies, when the right-hander threw 6 2/3 scoreless innings while allowing two hits.
+- His most recent time out came on Wednesday against the Philadelphia Phillies, when the righty tossed four innings, surrendering three earned runs while giving up seven hits.

-- The 26-year-old has put up a 2.19 ERA and 9.2 strikeouts per nine innings across 10 games this season, while giving up a batting average of .230 to his opponents.
+- In 20 games this season, the 32-year-old has amassed an ERA of 2.99, with 8.2 strikeouts per nine innings.
+Opponents are batting .221 against him.

 © 2023 Data Skrive.
 All rights reserved.